-6 factors crucial to React Native Vs. Native Performance
+6 crucial factors to React Native Vs. Native Performance

 This post compares some of the aspects related to performance and usage of applications built with React Native and Native programming.
 These technical components to development of React Native could influence your initial decision making process.